twbs/rfs/README.md

 # RFS [![npm][npm-image]][npm-url]
 [npm-image]: https://img.shields.io/npm/v/rfs.svg
 [npm-url]: https://npmjs.org/package/rfs
-RFS stands for Responsive Font-Size and is an easy to use **SCSS-mixin** which **automatically calculates the appropriate font-size** based on the dimensions of the monitor or device.
+RFS stands for Responsive Font Size and is an easy to use **SCSS-mixin** which **automatically calculates the appropriate font size** based on the dimensions of the monitor or device.

 ## Advantages
 - Font sizes will **rescale for every screen width**, this prevents long words from being chopped off the screen on mobile devices.
-- The minimum font size will prevent the font-size from becoming too small so readability can be assured.
+- The minimum font size will prevent the font size from becoming too small so readability can be assured.
-- **Super easy** to use, no need to define complex configurations for each font-size.
+- **Super easy** to use, no need to define complex configurations for each font size.
 - Font sizes of all text elements will always remain in relation with each other.